 - increasing T-cell invasion into the tumour microenvironment.

-Our approach and our portfolio are underpinned by our leading Kymouse™ platform and our strong partnerships with centres of excellence, such as the M D Anderson Cancer Center, that enhance target selection and our ability to deliver innovative new antibody based therapies including next generation bi-specific antibodies or a new class of immunocytokines.
+Our approach and our portfolio are underpinned by our leading antibody discovery and development platforms and our strong partnerships that enhance target selection and our ability to deliver innovative new antibody-based therapies including next generation bi-specific antibodies or a new class of immunocytokines.

 In particular, our technology platforms are especially effective in the discovery and development of antibodies for cancer immunotherapy for the following reasons:

-- Kymab believes that its Kymouse™ platform generates the largest antibody diversity of all available discovery systems, an important feature in the discovery of rare pharmacologically active molecules;
+- Kymab believes that its unique platform generates the largest antibody diversity of all available discovery systems, an important feature in the discovery of rare pharmacologically active molecules;

-- Kymouse™ antibodies display long CDR3 loop lengths, which are essential in binding deeply buried epitopes of many drug targets;
+- Kymab's antibodies display long CDR3 loop lengths, which are essential in binding deeply buried epitopes of many drug targets;

 - our discovery platform is able to create genetic knock-outs of selected target genes, vital in developing antibodies directed against a broad range of surface epitopes particularly on conserved targets.